ediarum/ediarum.WEB/README.md

 * Martin Fechner

+Thanks to:

-Thanks to Theodor Costea for support and contribution
+* Theodor Costea for development support

 ## What does it do?